 What a wonderful lady!

-Mrs. Kelly and her family came to be caretakers of the County Farm, across the road from my childhood home.
-I was young when the Kelly family came to live in our neighborhood.
+Mr. and Mrs. Kelly and their family came to be caretakers of the County Farm, across the road from my childhood home in the forties.
+I was ten years of age when the Kelly family came to live in our neighborhood.

 I adored the majestic building, easily seen from our front yard.